reactwg/react-compiler/README.md

 # React Compiler Working Group

 This is the working group for React Compiler.
+Teams that are interested in applying to be a part of the Working Group may [apply here](https://forms.gle/CFPrv3bM2NoDZT1h9).

 It was formed to provide support to the community through the experimental release.
 The working group is focused around online conversations which you can access by going to the [GitHub Discussions tab](https://github.com/reactwg/react-compiler/discussions).

 The working group is currently structured to help manage discussions yet make the information available to everyone.
 If you're looking for the first discussion to read, **[Introducing React Compiler](https://github.com/reactwg/react-compiler/discussions/5)** is a good starting point.